 3. Alternative products

 Another great returns marketing strategy is to suggest alternatives to customers for the items they are returning.
 For example, considering that “the wrong fit or size” is the for online product returns, there is a real opportunity here for you to convert these return instances into seamless exchange experiences.

 Another way to dissuade shoppers from returning your products is to offer rewards or incentives for customers who make fewer returns.
 You could have them as part of your loyalty program.

-As such, “free returns shipping” is the #1 factor that most shoppers care about when returning products.
+As such, “” is the #1 factor that most shoppers care about when returning products.
 So, one way to optimize your returns management is to offer free returns only to your most loyal customers and charge everyone else.

 DSW, for example, offers a tiered loyalty program with one of the perks being free online returns for customers who spend more than $200 annually with them.